-I began Zen practice in 1996.
-In 2010, I received lay ordination in the Rinzai Zen tradition and my teacher Shodo Harada Roshi gave me the name EKan, with which I sign paintings.
-EKan can be translated as the ‘blessing/wisdom borne of seeing with one’s whole being’.
+In 2010, I received lay ordination in the Rinzai Zen tradition.
+My teacher Shodo Harada Roshi gave me the name EKan, with which I sign paintings.
+EKan translates as the ‘blessing/wisdom borne of seeing with one’s whole being’.
 This is the same seeing I bring to my clinical work as well, in stewarding the health and well-being of others.

 “There are times in a life when one traverses this entire continent in a day.
 Wherever each one of us is coming from, or going to, we can take steps: steps that foster health and well-being in ourselves; collaborative steps toward equity and vitality.
 There is a place for each one of us here,” text from 2019 New Year’s Card.